dokku/dokku-nats/README.md

 dokku nats:link other_service playground
 ```

-It is possible to change the protocol for nats_url by setting the environment variable nats_database_scheme on the app.
+It is possible to change the protocol for `NATS_URL` by setting the environment variable `NATS_DATABASE_SCHEME` on the app.
 Doing so will after linking will cause the plugin to think the service is not linked, and we advise you to unlink before proceeding.

 ```shell
 dokku config:set playground NATS_DATABASE_SCHEME=nats2
 dokku nats:link lolipop playground
 ```

-This will cause nats_url to be set as:
+This will cause `NATS_URL` to be set as:

 ```
 nats2://lolipop:SOME_PASSWORD@dokku-nats-lolipop:4222/lolipop